Buying Our Goats

 Payment at Pickup: Accepted forms of payment for balances due are cash, PayPal Friends & Family, Venmo Friends & Family, or Zelle.
 Full payment must be received before any animal leaves our care.
 We do not accept checks.
 Friends & Family payment methods are required due to the risk of chargebacks after animals have been transferred.

-If you would like to be notified when a goat becomes available, please ask about our free waitlist.
+To be notified when a goat becomes available, ask about our free waitlist.
 We contact individuals on the waitlist in order as animals become available.
-Performance Herds receive priority placement on the waitlist.
+Performance Herds receive priority placement.

-If you wish to purchase a goat that is not yet ready to leave or if you are not ready for pickup, a deposit may be placed to reserve the animal.
+If a goat isn't yet ready to leave or pickup can't be arranged right away, a deposit may be placed to reserve the animal.
 A deposit removes the animal from active advertising and holds it until pickup.
 Deposits may only be placed by individuals 18 years of age or older.

 Deposits are not required to purchase an animal.
-Buyers may choose to wait and pay in full at pickup; however, animals without a deposit will continue to be advertised and are sold on a first come, first served basis.
+You're welcome to wait and pay in full at pickup – however, animals without a deposit will continue to be advertised and are sold on a first-come, first-served basis.

-Deposit Policy: Deposits are non-refundable except in the event that we are unable to meet the specifications agreed upon at the time the deposit was placed.
-If we are unable to meet those specifications, buyers may choose to receive a refund, apply the deposit toward a different animal, or roll the deposit forward to the following year.
+Deposit Policy: Deposits are nonrefundable except in the event we are unable to meet the specifications agreed upon when the deposit was placed.
+If we cannot meet those specifications, you may choose to receive a refund, apply the deposit toward a different animal, or roll it forward to the following year.

-If an animal meeting the agreed-upon specifications becomes available and the buyer declines it for any reason, the deposit is forfeited.
-Additionally, if a deposit has been placed on a kid and pickup has not occurred or been scheduled by 10 weeks of age, the deposit will be forfeited and the animal will be returned to active advertising.
+If an animal meeting the agreed-upon specifications becomes available and you decline it for any reason, the deposit is forfeited.
+Additionally, if a deposit has been placed on a kid and pickup has not occurred or been scheduled by 10 weeks of age, the deposit will be forfeited and the animal returned to active advertising.

 Accepted payment methods for deposits include cash, PayPal Friends & Family, Venmo Friends & Family, and Zelle.
 We do not accept checks.
 Friends & Family payment methods are required due to the risk of chargebacks after livestock has been transferred.